Getting Started: A Voting Advocacy Roadmap

 - Turnout.
 A statistic: Oregon, simply by implementing AVR and mail-in voting, raised its turnout to 86%.
 We tend to blame low turnout on voter apathy, which leads one to focus on candidates.
 While that's a factor, we think a far more important issue is access to the polls, both in lack of pro-voting policies, and in active voter suppression.
 That's why we focus on removing barriers to voting.

-WE WORK ON LARGE-SCALE STRUCTURAL VOTING REFORM BECAUSE IT LASTING CHANGE, THAT IMPACTS A LOT OF PEOPLE, AND AVERAGE ACTIVISTS CAN REALLY HAVE AN IMPACT.
+WE WORK ON STRUCTURAL VOTING REFORM BECAUSE IT'S LARGE-SCALE, AND PERMANENT.
+AND AVERAGE ACTIVISTS CAN REALLY HAVE AN IMPACT.

 3. LEARN ABOUT YOUR ISSUES